Ohio National Guard

 The Ohio National Guard comprises the Ohio Army National Guard and the Ohio Air National Guard.
 The commander-in-chief of the Ohio Army National Guard is the governor of the U.S. state of Ohio.
 If the Ohio Army National Guard is called to federal service, then the President of the United States becomes the commander-in-chief.
-The military commander of all forces in the State of Ohio is the Adjutant General, Major General John C. Harris, Jr. is responsible for the command of 17,000 members, preparedness and readiness, installation management, and budget of the Ohio National Guard.
-The current Assistant Adjutant General for Army, with responsibility for overseeing the Ohio Army National Guard training and operations, is Brigadier General Thomas E. Moore II.
-The current Assistant Adjutant General for Air is Major General James R. Camp with responsibility for overseeing the Ohio Air National Guard.
+The military commander of all forces in the State of Ohio is the Adjutant General, Brigadier General Matthew S. Woodruff is responsible for the command of 17,000 members, preparedness and readiness, installation management, and budget of the Ohio National Guard.
+The current Assistant Adjutant General for Army, with responsibility for overseeing the Ohio Army National Guard training and operations, is Colonel Jonathan M. Stewart.
+The current Assistant Adjutant General for Air is Brigadier General David B. Johnson with responsibility for overseeing the Ohio Air National Guard.

 Ohio Army and Air National Guard units can be mobilized at any time by the governor of the State of Ohio upon declaration of a state of emergency or by the presidential order to supplement regular federal armed forces.
 Unlike Army Reserve members, National Guard members cannot be mobilized individually (except through voluntary transfers and temporary duty assignment (TDY), but only as part of their respective units).
 However, there has been a significant number of individual activations to support military operations since 2001.
 The legality of this policy has been a source of contention in some quarters.
 The Ohio Military Reserve and the Ohio Naval Militia constitute Ohio's state defense force, and augment the Ohio National Guard during stateside missions, especially when units of the National Guard are federalized.

 The Ohio National Guard is made up of Citizen-Soldiers, meaning that the members of the National Guard lead civilian lives in addition to their duties as a soldier.
 As Citizen-Soldier members-only train with their National Guard Units for roughly two days a month (one weekend), and two weeks of training in the summer, called Annual Training (AT).

 History

 Militia

-In 1803 every state had a militia, so when Ohio has first formed as a state a militia for the state was created.
+In 1803 every state had a militia, so when Ohio was first formed as a state a militia for the state was created.
 This Ohio Militia was an important factor in the state's early history.
 The militia helped to subdue the Native American population in the state and aid in the War of 1812.
 After this, the militia experienced a decline and lost funding.
 This became a large problem at the onset of the Civil War seeing as Ohio's militia was extremely underdeveloped and the Governor had to ask communities to supply units.
 Once more the Ohio Militia experienced a decline after the Civil War.